Student at the HUB

 Breadcrumb

-The Undeclared Program is a two-year program designed to provide students the opportunity to explore courses and possible majors from the 55+ majors offered in the College of Humanities Arts and Social Sciences.
-All students are expected to declare their major in the quarter in which they obtain 90 units (end of the second year).
+The Undeclared Program is a two-year program designed to provide students with the opportunity to explore courses and possible majors from the 60+ majors offered in the College of Humanities, Arts, and Social Sciences.

 The best way to select a major is based on one's interests and abilities.
 Without any prior knowledge of many of the areas of study offered at the university, students' active engagement in the decision-making process to determine their major is essential.